Regenesis (non-profit organization)

 Regenesis is Canadian youth and young adult-focused environmental organization.
 Regenesis has chapters at university and college campuses across Canada.
 Each university chapter is independent and democratically run.

-Regenesis was founded in Toronto, Ontario, Canada, in 2007 by a group of student activists, including Claudia Rodriguez and Michael Jodah Kenny, as a youth-focused environmental organization.
+Regenesis was founded in Toronto, Ontario, Canada, in 2007 by a group of student as a youth-focused environmental organization.

 Regenesis has been praised for its innovative approach of involving students in operating social enterprises and other long-term environmental initiatives.

 History

-Regenesis was formed as a grassroots youth organization and aspiring student social movement focusing on environmental and related justice issues.
-Campaigns and projects were determined by their membership.
+Regenesis was formed as a grassroots youth organization and aspiring student social movement focusing on environmental issues.
+Projects are determined by their membership.
 The group had initial success, founding chapters at universities across Canada, including several chapters in Alberta, British Columbia and Ontario.
 Regenesis held a launch party that took place on World Environment Day, June 5, 2008, that was hosted by Frank De Jong, leader of the Green Party of Ontario.

 Regenesis chapters currently host a variety of initiatives, including farmers' markets, borrowing centres, free stores and a community bike centre.
-All initiatives are open to members of the wider community.